lightningWhite/WeatherAndEMFSensingStation/readme.md

-# Weather and EMF Sensing Station
+# Weather and EMR Sensing Station

 ## Overview

-The object of this project is to provide a collection of Python modules for various sensors to be connected to a Raspberry Pi to form a weather and Electromagnetic Frequency sensing station equipped with logging.
-The tutorial found [here](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) was used as a reference for some of the code in this repository.
-It was further customized and expanded.
+The object of this project is to provide a collection of Python modules for various sensors to be connected to a Raspberry Pi to form a weather and Electromagnetic Radiation sensing station equipped with logging.
+The tutorial found [here](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) was used as a reference for some of the sensor interface code in this repository.
+The snippets that were used were further customized and expanded.
+Much more code was written to meet the end-goals of the project.

 ## A Brief User's Guide

-Here are some brief points for common use of the WeatherAndEMFSensing Station:
+Here are some brief points for common use of the WeatherAndEMRSensing Station:

-To start the station and begin logging the weather and EMF readings, simply power on the Raspberry Pi with the EMF sensor plugged into one of the USB ports, the PiHAT securely on the GPIO pins, and an external storage device plugged into one of the USB drives.
+To start the station and begin logging the weather and EMR readings, simply power on the Raspberry Pi with the EMR sensor plugged into one of the USB ports, the PiHAT securely on the GPIO pins, and an external storage device plugged into one of the USB drives.
 When the Pi turns on, it will automatically start the sensing station and begin logging the readings.

-When the Pi turns on, always ensure that the EMF sensor is in vertical mode showing the RF reading.
+When the Pi turns on, always ensure that the EMR sensor is in vertical mode showing the RF reading.
 The device is in the correct mode when you can see that the main screen is in portrait mode and divided into thirds by three horizontal lines.
 The top section should show the time (it's okay if it's the wrong time),